Priorities

 • As the 2024 Chair of the Kitsap Regional Coordinating Council, I collaborated with other leaders to provide free, pre-approved, accessory dwelling unit (ADU) plans, shortening permitting times and significantly lowering building costs.

-• To maintain the Island’s stock of low-income housing, I responded to a rate increase in 2025 by the WA State Department of Natural Resources by supporting keeping rents down for very low income liveaboard tenants in Eagle Harbor.
+• To maintain the Island’s stock of low-income housing, I responded to a rate increase in 2025 by the WA State Department of Natural Resources by supporting keeping rents down for 13 low income liveaboard tenants in Eagle Harbor.

 • I supported the Multi-Family Property Tax Exemption program (MFTE), which incentivizes the building of affordable housing.